gao7yuan/loc8r/Readme.md

 ### Screenshot
 ![ch3](/images/ch3-screenshot.png)

+### Summary
+* Used npm and ```package.json``` file to manage dependencies.
+* Created and configured an Express project.
+Set up MVC environment.
+* Added Bootstrap and Font-awesome for layout.
+* Published live URL on Heroku via Git.

 ### Notes
 * Managing dependencies by using npm and a ```package.json``` file
   - npm is a package manager that gets installed with Node, which gives you the ability to download Node modules or packages to extend the functionality of your application
   - ```package.json```: contains metadata about a project, including dependencies
   - ```$ npm install``` tells npm to install all of the dependencies listed in the ```package.json``` file into a folder in the application called *node_modules*

   ![ch3](/images/ch3-npm_and_packagejson.png)
   - ```$ npm install --save package-name``` tells npm to download and install the new package into the node_modules folder and add this package to the list of dependencies in the ```package.json``` file
 * Creating and configuring Express projects